ViNN280801/client-server_boost.asio/README.md

 ## Description

-Program is written in C++.
+Program is written in C++, and could compiled with CMake.
 It consists of two programs, the interaction of programs implemented through the use of Boost Asio Library sockets.
-Thread interaction is synchronized, [thread #2]() does not poll the shared buffer constantly.
+Thread interaction is synchronized, [thread #2](https://github.com/ViNN280801/client-server_boost.asio#1st-thread) does not poll the shared buffer constantly.
 The synchronization mechanism is not a global variable.
-The operation of [program #1]() is as independent as possible from the launch status of [program #2]().
+The operation of [program #1](https://github.com/ViNN280801/client-server_boost.asio#client-side) is as independent as possible from the launch status of [program #2](https://github.com/ViNN280801/client-server_boost.asio#server-side).
 This means that the sudden shutdown of program #2 does not lead to immediate input problems for the user.
 When restarting program #2, reconnection is performed.
 The operation of program #2 is as independent as possible from the launch status of program #2.
 The sudden shutdown of program #1 does not lead to immediate display problems.
 Waiting for the connection of program #2 is performed when the connection between the programs is lost.

 ### Client side